NoBrainer/friendcon/README.md

 - The `fun/classes` directory is for the autoloaded classes.
 - The `fun/js` directory is for custom JavaScript files.
 - The `fun/static` directory is for assets and third-party libraries.
+- The `fun/wp-content/mu-plugins` directory is for WordPress must use plugins.
 - Every other directory in `fun` is part of the UI.
 Each of those should have its own CSS file for its specific styling and its own JS file for its specific utility functions.
 They should also have a `head.php` to prevent repeating HTML headers and `nav.php` to prevent repeating navigation HTML.